starlis/empirecraft/README.md

 will be placed under `empirecraft-api/build/libs` and `empirecraft-server/build/libs`.
 **These JARs are not used to start a server.**

-To compile a server-ready bundler jar, run `./gradlew createMojmapBundlerJar`.
+To compile a server-ready bundler jar, run `./gradlew createBundlerJar`.
 To install the `empirecraft-api` and `empirecraft` dependencies to your local Maven repo, run `./gradlew publishToMavenLocal`.
 The compiled bundler jar will be in `empirecraft-server/build/libs`.